 - 4.14.
 Products and industries in tables 1 to 7 have to be classified uniformly following the recommendations that have been recalled in paras.
-3.6. to 3.13. and The classification of tourism products (see para.
-3.7.) and tourism characteristic activities -tourism industries- (see para.
-3.10.) needs to be adapted to TSA tables. - 4.15.
-Tables 1 to 3 (tourism expenditure according to forms of tourism) and 4 (internal tourism consumption) will be restricted to goods and services that are part of tourism consumption as well as valuables (see paras.
-3.7. and 3.10.) as follows:
+3.6. to 3.10.
+The classifications of tourism products (see para.
+3.7.) and of tourism industries (see para.
+3.10.) need to be adapted to TSA tables. - 4.15.
+Tables 1 to 3 (tourism expenditure according to forms of tourism) and 4 (internal tourism consumption) will be restricted to consumption goods and services as well as valuables and the classification used will be as follows: